- Academic Affairs

-- freedom to determine standards.
+- Greedom to determine standards.
 Faculty are uniquely qualified to determine the directions and standards of their profession.
 Such expectations are determined by colleagues in the disciplines, including both faculty working in creative fields and faculty performing traditional research.

-- freedom of teaching.
+- Freedom of teaching.
 This freedom is an outgrowth of the previous one.
 Faculty members must be able not only to disseminate to their students the results of research by themselves and others in their profession, but also to train students to think about these results for themselves, often in an atmosphere of controversy that, so long as it remains in a broad sense educationally relevant, actively assists students in mastering the subject and appreciating its significance.freedom of internal criticism.
 Universities promote the common good not through individual decision, but through broad-based engagement in the scholarly endeavor.
 Faculty members, because of their education and their institutional knowledge, play an indispensable role as independent participants in university decision making.
 By virtue of this role, they are entitled to comment on or criticize University policies or decisions, either individually or through institutions of faculty governance.

-- freedom of participation in public debate.
+- Freedom of participation in public debate.
 Both within and beyond their areas of expertise, faculty members are generally entitled to participate as citizens in public forums and debates without fear of institutional discipline or restraint, so long as it is clear that they are not acting or speaking for the University.
 Faculty are not institutional representatives unless specifically authorized as such.

 This policy does not protect plagiarism, abuse, or any illegal activities or illegal speech.
 This policy also does not protect faculty from critique of their work by the other faculty or critique of the work of their students.
 In the latter regard, inter alia, this resolution does not replace existing grade grievance policies and procedures.
-Also, this policy does not apply to instances where faculty are fulfilling assigned duties that are unrelated to scholarship, teaching, or research capacity such as declaring or administering University policy, and does not apply to administrators who are not also faculty.
+Also, this policy does not apply to instances in which faculty are fulfilling assigned duties that are unrelated to scholarship, teaching, or research capacity such as declaring or administering University policy, and does not apply to administrators who are not also faculty.

 This resolution is intended to acknowledge and encourage the continuation of an atmosphere of confidence and freedom within the University while recognizing that the concept of academic freedom is accompanied by the corresponding concept of responsibility to the University and its students.
-It is of critical importance that any University policy which touches upon issues of academic freedom or which potentially minimize that freedom be developed and implemented with substantial faculty input.
+It is of critical importance that any University policy that touches upon issues of academic freedom or that potentially minimize that freedom be developed and implemented with substantial faculty input.